wallo/wallo/README.md

 We use [bun](https://bun.sh/) for development, but npm should work fine as well.

 We use [Auth.js](https://authjs.dev/) for authentication, and in production we use [GitHub OAuth](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) as a provider.
 If you want to use something else the code for configuring providers is in `src/lib/auth.ts`.
+The callback URL for local development should look like `http://localhost:5173/auth/callback/github`.

 To setup environment variables, create `.dev.vars` file with the following: